 - Increase livelihood opportunities in forested areas.

-- Strengthen territorial governance of ethnic groups and farmer communities that dependent on forests.
+- Strengthen territorial governance of forest dependent ethnic groups and farmer communities.

 - Realise a positive forest sector / commercial balance.

-As an element of the peace agreement, Colombia’s National Agricultural Frontier was defined in 2018.
+As part of the peace agreement, Colombia’s National Agricultural Frontier was defined in 2018.
 The frontier definition prohibits any agricultural activity or development in areas that were forests in 2010, and mandates restoration of areas that have been deforested since 2010.

 Degraded forest due to extensive cattle ranching, Caquetá Department, Colombia by Frédéric Baron, EU REDD Facility